kmitkovk/FlightsVisualizer/README.md

 # Flights Scraper

+Link to the app can be found here [https://outtahere.azurewebsites.net/](https://outtahere.azurewebsites.net/)

 ## UX1 - <i>Where to?</i>
 1. User enters nearby airports
    - the app checks for all connections (destinations) with them